ACT in Behavior Analysis 9-week Consultation Course

 - Apply interventions to behavior with different functions.

-- Practice helping clients set goals, identify potential barriers and interventions, and monitor progress.
+- Discuss how to help clients set goals, identify potential barriers and interventions, and monitor progress.

 - Identify and analyze metaphors in client speech and use them to transform stimulus functions.